Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Traders dealing in protected or regulated wood species must be aware of their obligations under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Certain tropical hardwoods, including some species of rosewood and ebony, require CITES export permits from the country of origin and import permits for entry into the UAE.
 Non-compliance can result in shipment seizure and significant penalties.

-All Dubai South Free Zone licences are subject to annual renewal.
-Businesses must maintain a valid tenancy or facility agreement within the free zone as a condition of licence renewal, ensuring continuous compliance with free zone residency requirements.
+All Dubai South Free Zone licenses are subject to annual renewal.
+Businesses must maintain a valid tenancy or facility agreement within the free zone as a condition of license renewal, ensuring continuous compliance with free zone residency requirements.

 Profit Potential and Market Considerations